Short course

 Overview

-All participants who successfully complete the course will receive a University of Essex, Human Rights Centre certificate.
+All participants who successfully complete the course will receive a University of Essex, Human Rights Centre Certificate.

 The design of the course requires limiting enrolment to a maximum of 40 participants.

-Meet the course facilitator
+Meet the course facilitators

 Teaching programme